albertoleong/LEGATO-musicians-platform/README.md

 # Project Title

-Gig Grid --- (not sold on this yet, placeholder for now)
+Legato

 ## Overview

-Gig Grid is an app that simplifies the process of finding talented musicians and bands for your next event.
+Legato is an app that simplifies the process of finding talented musicians and bands for your next event.
 Whether you're hosting a wedding, organizing a corporate event, or managing a venue, Gig Grid makes it easy to discover the perfect musical act to elevate your occasion.

 ### Problem